-The proposed bill establishes the Comprehensive Services Act in West Virginia, aimed at creating a collaborative, child-centered, family-focused, and community-based system to address the needs of troubled and at-risk youths and their families.
+The proposed bill establishes the Comprehensive Services Act in West Virginia, aimed at creating a collaborative, child-centered, family-focused, and community-based system of services and funding for troubled and at-risk youths and their families.
 It introduces a new article to the Code of West Virginia that outlines the act's intent, which includes aligning services with state policies, promoting early intervention for at-risk families, and fostering interagency collaboration.
-The bill also establishes state and local advisory teams composed of representatives from various state agencies, community organizations, and parent representatives to guide policy and manage cooperative efforts.
+The bill also mandates the formation of state and local advisory teams composed of representatives from various state agencies, community organizations, and parents to guide policy and manage cooperative efforts.

 Statutes affected: